Chapter E – School Operations

 - Siblings of current students or alumni;

-- Students that live within a .25 mile radius of the school they will attend;
+- Students that live within a .25 mile radius of the APA campus they will attend;

 When all students that qualify for priority enrollment have been enrolled and if space is still available, students will be selected in random drawings to receive priority enrollment.
 Students from Title I schools designated as “in need of improvement” may be given weighted lottery preference.
 In the instance that multiple grades have space available, random drawings will be first performed in the grade where the most seats are currently available.